Why reduce waste?

 Donating

 It is estimated that Americans now buy five times as much clothing as they did in 1980, yet only about 15% of textiles are recycled or donated.
 Donating goods that you no longer need or use to someone else is one of the most sustainable things you can do.
-As opposed to dooming an item to the garbage can, you can donate it to a local charity, organization, or give it to a friend!
+Rather than dooming an item to the garbage can, you can donate it to a local charity, organization, or give it to a friend!
 A lot of used items, everything from old appliances, clothing, arts supplies, and household goods, are still valuable and useful.

 Resources